Associative bond swaps in molecular dynamics: Results

-To test our implementation, we compare the results with Ref.~\cite{sciortino2017three} by setting $n=100$ in eq.~\ref{eq:2b}.
-Furthermore we model the $AA$ and $BB$ interactions as repulsive Week-Chandler-Andersens (WCA) potentials~\cite{wca1971} with $\sigma_{WCA}=\epsilon_{WCA}=1$.
+To test our implementation in the context of bond swapping materials, we compare our results with Ref.~\cite{sciortino2017three} by setting $n=100$ in eqn~(\ref{eq:2b}).
+Furthermore we model the $AA$ and $BB$ interactions as repulsive Weeks-Chandler-Andersen (WCA) potentials~\cite{wca1971} with $\sigma_{WCA}=\epsilon_{WCA}=1$.
 The number density is set to $\rho\sigma^3=0.125$ while the temperature is $k_BT/\epsilon=0.03$.
 In this condition a mixture of $N_A=600$ particles of type $A$ and $N_B=400$ $B$-type forms $N_B$ dumbbells because all the minoritary $B$ particles are always bonded.
-Nevertheless they can swap $A$ partners through bond-swaps with the reservoir of $N_A-N_B$ unbounded particles.
+Nevertheless they can swap $A$ partners through bond-swaps with the reservoir of $N_A-N_B$ unbonded particles.
 To quantify this mechanism we measure the bond autocorrelation function in Fig.~\ref{fig:auto}.
 This quantity corresponds to the fraction of bonds present at time $0$ that are still unswapped at time $t$.
 Its decay is then a proof of the effectiveness of bond swaps, since bond breaking is prevented by the low temperature.
 In Fig.~\ref{fig:auto} we show that our results are compatible with Ref.~\cite{sciortino2017three}, while also showing that the relaxation time depends on the temperature because, for higher values of $T$, the particles move faster so they are more likely to bump into each other and swap.